 The Egyptian room displays several statuettes and other objects from the Old Empire to the Roman Era.
 The Greek objects follow, including an impressive coin collection.
 Calouste Gulbenkian had a particular interest in the Islamic art.
 The several objects on display include carpets, fabrics, mosque lamps, painted tiles and ceramics.

-European painting from the fifteenth, sixteenth and seventeenth centuries includes Rembrandt’s Portrait of an Old Man and Rubens’ Portrait of Helena Fourment.
+Works of great masters of European painting from the fifteenth, sixteenth and seventeenth centuries include Rembrandt’s Pallas Athena and Portrait of Helena Fourment by Rubens.
 Part of the eighteenth century collection is Renoir’s Portrait of Madame Claude Monet and works by Jean-Honoré Fragonard and Thomas Gainsborough.
 Manet, Monet, Degas, Millet and Renoir are all represented among the nineteenth century works.

 Elsewhere, you will find a section on European decorative arts with sixteenth-century tapestries from Flanders and Italy, as well as porcelain and furniture from the reigns of Louis XV and Louis XVI.
 The last room features Art Nouveau jewelry by René Lalique.